Graduate Coordinator: Prof. Sharon Armon Lotem (firstname.lastname@example.org)

 - The Combined M.A./Ph.D. is for students who have completed coursework and a thesis proposal for an M.A. which the Graduate Committee in Linguistics considers of Ph.D. quality and who move directly from the M.A. program to the Ph.D. program.

-Most students are assigned a supervisor upon admission and have already begun to work on a research proposal, which is due one year from the date of acceptance into the program.
+Most students are usually assigned a supervisor upon admission, and should immediately start working on a research proposal, which is due one year from the date of acceptance into the program.
 Students who do not have a supervisor at this stage should plan to take courses with a range of faculty members at the rank of Senior Lecturer or higher (who are eligible to advise Ph.D. dissertations).
 When the proposal has been completed and approved by the supervisor, it is reviewed by at least two other lecturers, one inside the University and one outside the University.
 When the reviews are received and corrections are made if required, the dissertation proposal is submitted by the department to the Faculty of Humanities Committee who forwards it, upon approval, to the University Ph.D.
 Committee.

 When completed, the Ph.D. dissertation is submitted to the supervisor for approval, and then is submitted by the student to the Faculty of Graduate Studies for review and approval.
 The Faculty of Graduate Studies solicits anonymous reviews from at least two outside reviewers.
 This process usually takes from two to six months.